 There are about 198,000 rateable properties in the region.

 Your rates will vary depending on several factors, such as the size of your property, where you live, what work the Waikato Regional Council does in your area and how your property value has changed.
 For this reason it is difficult to make generalisations.
 However, this year most people will pay less than $421 in rates to the Waikato Regional Council.

 When we talk about 'most' properties we mean all properties below the 75th percentile in any grouping.

-The annual plan sees a reduction in revenue from existing ratepayers of 1.3 per cent.
+The annual plan sees an increase in rates revenue from existing ratepayers of 2.9 per cent.

 As previously stated, your rates will vary depending on several factors, such as the size of your property, where you live, what work the Waikato Regional Council does in your area and how your property value has changed.

 In working out the appropriate rates for individual properties, there are a number of rates which are traditionally levied on all ratepayers.
 These include a general rate based on capital value, a uniform annual general charge (UAGC) and a number of targeted rates.